-A little back-story...I started playing fiddle a few years ago in a fit of angst.
+A little back-story...I started playing fiddle a few years ago.
 In so doing, I found the 44 duos.
-During a short trip to Montreal, a violinist named Zafer Zephyr played them with me, and also showed me an album on spotify of the 44 Duos that, rightfully, pairs the arrangements with the original field recordings that Bartók gathered (I wish I could do that, but I just don’t have time to track down the various sources that house these recordings in Austria, Slovakia and Hungary…).
+During a short trip to Montreal, a violinist named Zafer played them with me, and also showed me an album on Spotify of the 44 Duos that, rightfully, pairs the arrangements with the original field recordings that Bartók gathered (I wish I could do that, but I just don’t have time to track down the various sources that house these recordings in Austria, Slovakia and Hungary…).

 Luckily the album exists and you can hear them!
 That album is called Voices from the Past: Béla Bartók's 44 Duos & Original Field Recordings (Transposed for 2 Violas).
 The artists playing are Claudine Bigelow and Donald Maurice.There are a few field recordings missing from the album, but here is the artist information that I gathered from Spotify…

 I strongly encourage that you go and listen to these original field recordings if you would like to hear the roots of this music.
-Spotify, in some ways admirably, has created a artist profile (devoid of any information) for the singers in the field recordings.
-The world we live in is bizarre.
-I wonder if those people ever thought they might get 5 cents from Spotify for their streams.
+Spotify, in some ways admirably, has created an artist profile (devoid of any information) for the singers in the field recordings.

 In any case, this album has been a fantastic journey for me.
 It has made me think creatively about arranging, and I hope to arrange more ‘classical’ music in the future.
 Huge thanks to everyone who gave this an ear and feedback.
 Thanks to Erik Joran Jon Johnson-Scherger for clearing a bottle of wine and then recording the fiddle track on Magyar Nota, and thanks to Dave Klassen for hauling your marimba up to my studio to help record a fairy tale.
 Thanks mom.